ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 This failure state shows there is an inherant contradiction within any blockchain project that relies on a central organizing comittees, as it necessatates that these supposedly decentralized projects are in fact depending on a central group that can and will be bent to the will of anyone who feels like the cost of doing so is worth it.

+### Funny Money

+One "feature" centralized systems beware of is the devaluing of holding via inflation.

+The soundness of money,

+> Yeah, your boring old car might be safe, but check out this bad boy over here; we removed the breaks, and now it's ultrasafe.
+>
+> - Advocates of Ultrasound Money

+The redistribution of funds via infaltion or currency debasement is one of the oldest tricks in the book for meddling central planners with misplaced authority.

+In an orwellean attempt to flip the script of otherwise well-defined and fair.

+- Unknown future supplies create unkown.
+- In a world of competing
+- Centralization into the hands of the

 ### Proof of Stake: Compromised Consensus

+Nothing opitmises the dangers of centralization more than the dangeous ideal of proof of stake...

 A blockchain's consensus mechanism is it's engine; it is the most critical piece of infrastrucutre, from which all security, value and ultility depends on.
 Like an engine, if it stops working properly, all other systems that rely on it functioning become useless, or worse.